simple-crypto/simple-website/simple_crypto/content/activities/scale.md

 ---

 SCALE (standing for Side-Channel Analysis and Leakage Explorations) is SIMPLE-Crypto’s training on side-channel analysis and leakage-resistance.
-It aims to help designers integrating our open source solutions in their products and more generally to provide the theoretical and practical background needed to design implementations with strong embedded security guarantees.
+It aim to provide the theoretical and practical background needed to design implementations with strong embedded security guarantees.

-The training will be in three parts:
+The training will be split in three parts:

-* **SCALE-I** is on side-channel analysis basics (evaluation tools and theoretical background).
+* **SCALE-I** is on side-channel analysis (theoretical background, evaluation tools and methodology).
-* **SCALE-II** is on leakage-resistance (security definitions, model-level countermeasures and primitive-level countermeasures).
+* **SCALE-II** is on leakage-resistance (security properties, model-level countermeasures and primitive-level countermeasures for symmetric and asymmetric/post-quantum cryptography).
-* **SCALE-III** is on secure implementations (in software and hardware).
+* **SCALE-III** is on secure implementations (particular challenges in software and hardware).

+Trainings consist in a mix of theoretical sessions and exercises.
+Reference material is provided.

 **Next event:** SCALE-II.

 * Next date: September 14-16, 2026.
-* Venue: Martin’s Louvain-le-Neuve (rue de l'Hocaille 1, 1348 Ottignies-Louvain-la-Neuve)
+* Venue: Martin’s Louvain-la-Neuve (rue de l'Hocaille 1, 1348 Ottignies-Louvain-la-Neuve, Belgium)
 * Maximum number of participants: 20 (registration on a first-come, first-served basis).
 * Registration dates: open now!
 * Fees: